LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/sso-unified-login.md

 The customer needs to provide LivePerson with the following three parameters:

-* **Login page**:  A login page to IdP when trying to access LiveEngage without prior authentication to customer IdP.
+* **Login page**:  A login page to IDP when trying to access LiveEngage without prior authentication to customer IDP.
 * **Logout page**:  A URL that the user will be redirected to when logging out of LiveEngage.
 * **Redirect Page Upon Login Error**: A URL that the user will be redirected to when the login to LiveEngage fails.